-Cooking Class: Cooking for the Chinese New Year
+Cooking Lesson: Cooking for the Chinese New Year

 Venue: Brand Hall @ Faith United Methodist Church, 899 Dorset Street, South Burlington, VT 05403

 Jiaozi 饺子 is a type of Chinese dumpling.
 They are folded to resemble Chinese sycee and have great cultural significance in China.
-Jiaozi is one of the major dishes eaten during the Chinese New Year throughout northern China and is eaten all year round in the northern provinces.
-Jiaozi is popular in other parts of East Asia and in the Western world, where a fried variety is referred to as potstickers.
+Jiaozi is one of the major dishes eaten during the Chinese New Year throughout northern China and is eaten year-round in the northern provinces.
+Jiaozi is popular in other parts of East Asia and in the Western world, where a fried variety is known as potstickers.

 Venue: Cafeteria @ Frederick H. Tuttle Middle School, 500 Dorset Street, South Burlington, VT 05403